Platform9-Community/p9-argocd-reference-arch/README.md

 This repo implements an opinionated architecture implemenation of gitops with ArgoCD.

-The defitions for the ArgoCD installation are maintained here as well as all of the kubernetes cluster infrastructure components and applications.
+The definitions for the ArgoCD installation are maintained here as well as all of the kubernetes cluster infrastructure components and applications.

 ## Design Goals